Programme overview

 - Numerous opportunities for live and screen performance.

-- A vibrant multidisciplinary environment that includes dance, screen arts, production design and management, design and arts.
+- A vibrant collaborative environment that includes dance, screen arts, design and contemporary arts.

 - 30 years training experience with a rich history of successful graduates , many of who are now influencers and leaders in the industry.